magento/devdocs/guides/v2.1/cloud/project/project-conf-files_magento-app.md

 See [Services]({{page.baseurl}}/cloud/project/project-conf-files_services.html) for a full list of currently supported service types and endpoints.

 ### `web`
-`web` defines how your application is exposed to the web (in HTTP).
-Here we tell the web application how to serve content, from the front-controller script to a non-static request to an `index.php` file on the root.
+The `web` property defines how your application is exposed to the web (in HTTP).
+It determines how the web application serves content— from the front-controller script to a non-static request to an `index.php` file on the root.
 We support any directory structure so the static file can be in a sub directory, and the `index.php` file can be further down.

-`web` supports the following:
+You can specify the following attributes for the `web` property:

 -  `document_root`: The path relative to the root of the application that is exposed on the web.
 Typical values include `/public` and `/web`.
 -  `passthru`: The URL used in the event a static file or PHP file could not be found.
 This would typically be your applications front controller, often `/index.php` or `/app.php`.